 Year Three: Grow Your Knowledge

-You may not understand everything you read at first, but if you stick with it, you will absorb the knowledge.
+You may not understand everything you read at first, but you will absorb the knowledge if you stick with it.
 The more you learn about managing money and building wealth, the better you can apply this information to your own life.
 Plus, you may be inspired to try new techniques to boost your results.

 Year Four: Keep Your Spending Under Control

-As you start to bring in more income, it is far too easy to let your spending rise to match until you find yourself back to broke.
+As you start to bring in more income, it is far too easy to let your spending rise to match until you find yourself broke again.
 Avoid this by continuously monitoring your financial situation with the tracking system you set up in the first year.
 Any time you get a raise or pull in some extra cash, stash it away.

 Re-read the commitment you wrote to yourself on Day One and remember why you're working so hard: Your financial security is only six years away.